Music of Louisiana: Country music

+Dance and Rave music

+Southern Louisiana, especially around Lafayette had a significant rave scene in the late 1990s into the early 2000s.
+At its peak, dance-based DJ sets were featured most weekend evenings on KSMB and gained near-mainstream appeal.
+Local dance and rave scenes primarily centered on Florida breaks, and also incorporated trance music and occasionally mainstream house or other dance tracks as well.
+Notable DJs included DJ Trashy, DJ Digital, DJ Johnny Cage, and DJ Moon.

+Hiphop

+Southern Louisiana has vibrant hiphop scenes in most areas.

+Baton Rouge in particular is home to a number of successful rappers, including Webbie, Boosie Badazz, and more recently, YoungBoy Never Broke Again, who had a #1 album in 2019.

 North Louisiana music

 The region's location, bordered by Texas on the west and the Mississippi Delta on the east has not led to the development of "locally stylized" music.
 Traditional and modern country music has been dominant, creating its own country stars, like Tim McGraw, Jimmie Davis, Tony Joe White, and Andy Griggs from Northeast Louisiana, and Trace Adkins, Kix Brooks, and Hank Williams Jr. from Northwest Louisiana.
+Tim McGraw has had 25 songs that have reached #1 on the Hot Country Songs chart, including "Live Like You Were Dying" from 2004.

 However, North Louisiana's lasting contribution to the world of popular music was the radio program The Louisiana Hayride, which started broadcasting in 1948 on KWKH in Shreveport.
 Hank Williams, George Jones, Johnny Cash, Elvis Presley and nearly every other country legend, or future country legend alive during the 1950s stepped on stage at the Shreveport Municipal Auditorium.
 They performed, many for the first time on radio, on a signal that covered much of the southeastern US.
 The original production of the show ended in 1960, but re-runs and the occasional special broadcast continued for a few years.
 The Louisiana Hayride was regarded as a stepping stone to The Grand Ole Opry, the legendary radio show from WSM in Nashville, Tennessee.

 Northern Louisiana in the 1950s had a country rock scene, many of whose artists (the Lonesome Drifter) were recorded by local Ram Records.
 Later, Shreveport produced The Residents, Kenny Wayne Shepherd, and Sunday Mass Murder.

 Shreveport native Danny Johnson a veteran of the industry gracing the stages and recordings of Rod Stewart, Rick Derringer, Alice Cooper, and Alcatrazz.
 (Eddie Van Halens) Private Life, Danny Johnson and the Bandits, and Axis.
 He has been the guitar slinger for the last 16 years for Steppenwolf.

-Jeff Mangum, founder of Neutral Milk Hotel and The Elephant 6 Recording Company was born in Ruston, Louisiana.
+Jeff Mangum, the founder of Neutral Milk Hotel and a founding member of The Elephant 6 Recording Company was born in Ruston, Louisiana.